بِسْمِ ٱللَّهِ ٱلرَّحْمَـٰنِ ٱلرَّحِيمِ

 Emphatic pronunciation on heavy letters (Kha, Sad, Dad, Ta, Dha, Ghayn, Qaf) and Ra with Fathah/Dammah.

-Vowel elongation: Alif after Fatha, Waw after Damma, Ya after Kasra.
+Natural vowel elongation (2 beats): Alif after Fatha, Waw after Damma, Ya after Kasra.

 Frequently Asked Questions